How Much Does Heroin Cost?

 Heroin is one of the most addictive opioids in the world.
 Manufactured primarily in southern Asia, Columbia, and most recently Mexico, heroin is derived from the seed pod of the opium poppy plant.

-Heroin has a similar effect on the brain as other opioids, such as Vicodin and OxyContin, binding to opioid receptors in the brain and producing feelings of calm and relaxation.
+Heroin has a similar effect on the brain as opioids, such as Vicodin and OxyContin, binding to opioid receptors in the brain and producing feelings of calm and relaxation.

 The Street Price Of Heroin: How Much Does Heroin Cost?